Ernyoke/ervin-szilagyi-static-site/src/articles/containers-under-the-hood.md

 ## Conclusions

-In this article we have seen what containers are.
+In this article, we have seen what containers are.
 They are not virtual machines, they are essentially a group of isolated processes with their own isolated filesystem and networking.
 They are sharing the kernel modules with the host machine.
-Because of these, they are lightweight, compared to fully fledged virtual machine.
-They can be spawn up and torn down quickly.
+Because of this, they are lightweight, compared to a fully-fledged virtual machine.
+They can be spawned up and torn down quickly.

 ## Links and References